 Fall foliage status: peaking

-Trail recommendation: McGee Creek Trail – in the first mile alone, there were a ton of colors along the creek, trail and in the mountains!
+Trail recommendation: McGee Creek Trail – in the first mile alone, there were a ton of colors along the creek, on trail, and in the mountains!
 You don’t have to hike very far to get the beautiful IG-worthy Fall colors photos and it’s an easy, flat trail.

 *Bonus* McGee Creek Campground is full of colors when I went!
 The campground itself is closed now but it may still be worth checking out for Fall photos.
 It’s also right by a creek 😉